antmicro/kenning-pipeline-manager/README.md

 #### Validation

-During the development of specifications and dataflows a validation tool can be a usefull aid.
+Pipeline Manager also includes a validation tool you can use during specification and dataflow development.

-To validate existing specification run in the root directory:
+To validate an existing specification, run the following in the root directory:

 ```
 ./validate <specification-path>
 ```

-To validate existing specification and dataflow run in the root directory:
+To validate an existing specification and dataflow, run the following in the root directory:

 ```
 ./validate <specification-path> <dataflow-path>
 ```

 Replace both `specification-path` and `dataflow-path` with the actual paths to the JSON configuration file you want to validate.
-When running the validation tool for the first time, make sure to include a `--instal-dependencies` flag.
+When running the validation tool for the first time, make sure to include the `--instal-dependencies` flag.

 #### Cleanup

-To remove installed `npm` dependencies and built application run in the root directory:
+To remove installed `npm` dependencies and the built application, run the following in the root directory:

 ```
 ./cleanup